Do's And Don'ts When Buying New Tires

 Focusing Only on Price

-Make informed decisions about tire reliability over price to not compromise safety, performance, and longevity.
+Make informed decisions about tire reliability over price so as not to compromise safety, performance, and longevity.
 Low-price tires often fail to provide adequate traction, especially in demanding conditions, and wear out quickly.
 Invest in trusted tire manufacturers and balance performance, quality, and price for the best value.

 Overlooking Tire Ratings